ajaffer/traffic-signs/README.md

 ###Design and Test a Model Architecture

 ####1.
 Preprocessing of the image data.
-// What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 I chose not to convert the images to gray-scale images since I was getting good results with color images.

 I normalized the data by making it zero mean and equal standard deviation, that will help converging quicker.

 ####2.
 Model architecture description